larapack/twitter-grant/README.md

 class PasswordGrantVerifier
 {
-  // $twitterUser will be null if `get_twitter_user` is not set to true in configuration. public function verifyTwitter($twitterToken, $twitterSecret, $twitterUser) {
+  // $twitterUser will be null if `get_user` is not set to true in configuration. public function verifyTwitter($twitterToken, $twitterSecret, $twitterUser) {
       $credentials = [